Komoka Community Centre - 133 Queen Street, Komoka, Ontario - Treaty 21 territory

 Is there parking?

-Yes, there is plenty of free parking available in the community centre parking lot.
+Yes, there is free parking in the community centre parking lot.
+The 2 spots nearest to the entrance are designated accessible parking spots.

 How much does it cost to attend?